We’ve gained a good understanding of assignment as a tool in modeling, as well

 encountered in 3.1.3.
 Yet the system has state!

 This is really remarkable.
-Even though stream-withdraw
+Even though stream-withdraw implements a

 well-defined mathematical function whose behavior does not change, the user’s